Using Sensors with CircuitPython

 Reading Analog and Digital sensor data with CircuitPython over Serial

 You can use many sources of data to drive a Krill system.
-This is a basic intro into reading sesors of various types.
+This is a basic intro into reading sensors of various types.

-calc action Reading a Tempurature Sensor with a calculation action to convert the value to fahrenheit and store that in another data point and a compute node to compute hourly averages.
+Reading a temperature sensor with a calculation to convert to Fahrenheit, storing the result in another data point, and a compute node to calculate hourly averages.

 Hardware Setup